 B) Pitch Correction.
 Your vocals may require pitch correction to account for any stray notes.
 Tuning can be done automatically (e.g. Auto-Tune) or manually, via automation, it all depends on the voice in question.
 Tuning your vocals can definitely bring the production value of your song up a notch.

-C) Comping.
-If your working to a strict tempo then "Comping" is something you'll want to seriously consider.
-Comping, is the method of splicing together multiple takes (e.g. takes with the best attributes) in-order to compile one perfect take.
-In the end you'll have a single flawless take that you can be proud of.
+C) Track Comping.
+Track comping (short for track compositing) is something you'll want to seriously consider if you want to take your recording to the next level.
+Comping, is the method of splicing together multiple takes (e.g. those "takes" with the best attributes) into one perfect take.
+In the end you'll have a single flawless take you can be proud of.